There are many different types of home improvement loans.

 RATE SEARCH: Get Approved for a Home Renovation Loan

 Home Equity Loans

-A home equity loan is a loan that users the homeowners equity as collateral.
-You can usually borrow up to 75% – 80% of the loan-tovalue ratio.
-Most people use home equity loans to make renovations or repairs to their home that will help increase the value of the property.
+A home equity loan is a loan that users the homeowners’ equity as collateral.
+You can usually borrow up to 75% – 80% of the loan-to-value ratio.
+Most people use home equity loans to make renovations or repairs to their homes that will help increase the value of the property.

-Home equity loans have a low interest rate and require monthly payments over a period of 4-5 years in most cases.
+Home equity loans have a low-interest rate and require monthly payments over 4-5 years in most cases.